The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: Rudiments of Machine-Learning

-\comment{ With regard to parametres, like a neural network, a SVM has a few hyperparameters which need to be set by hand outside of training, namely the cost variable and kernel parameters, such as the standard deviation of the Gaussian kernel $\sigma$ or the degree of the polynomial $n$ for the polynomial kernel. }
+\comment{ With regard to parameters, like a neural network, a SVM has a few hyper-parameters which need to be set by hand outside of training, namely the cost variable and kernel parameters, such as the standard deviation of the Gaussian kernel $\sigma$ or the degree of the polynomial $n$ for the polynomial kernel. }

 \paragraph{SVM Regressors: } Having discussed SVM as a classifier, its role as a regressor is similar.
 The optimisation problem for a linear SVM regressor follows from finding the flattest possible function $f(\mathbf{x}) =\mathbf{w \cdot x} + b$ which fits the data within a residue $\epsilon$.
 As $|\nabla f |^2 = |\mathbf{w}|^2$, this flatness condition reduces to the problem: